maha-lakshmi-k/Disaster-Management-System/README.md

 The database stores information in the following tables:

--Users

--Disasters

--Victims

--Resources

--Shelters

--Operations

--Distributions
+- Users

+- Disasters

+- Victims

+- Resources

+- Shelters

+- Operations

+- Distributions

 All data operations are performed using SQL queries.

-#⚙️ Technologies Used
+# ⚙️ Technologies Used

 The project is developed using the following technologies:

--HTML – Structure of the web page
+- HTML – Structure of the web page

--TailwindCSS – Styling and responsive design
+- TailwindCSS – Styling and responsive design

--JavaScript – Application functionality
+- JavaScript – Application functionality

--SQL.js (SQLite) – In-browser database
+- SQL.js (SQLite) – In-browser database

--Font Awesome – Icons
+- Font Awesome – Icons

--GitHub – Version control and project hosting
+- GitHub – Version control and project hosting

-#📂 Project Structure
+# 📂 Project Structure

 Since this project is implemented as a single-page application, the structure is simple.

 Disaster-Management-System
-│
-├── index.html
+- index.html
-└── README.md
+- README.md

 The HTML file contains:

--UI design
+- UI design

--JavaScript logic
+- JavaScript logic

--SQL database initialization
+- SQL database initialization

--Dashboard components
+- Dashboard components

-#✨ Features
+# ✨ Features

 The system provides the following features:

--Admin and User login system
+- Admin and User login system

--Disaster records management
+- Disaster records management

--Victim information tracking
+- Victim information tracking

--Resource management
+- Resource management

--Shelter monitoring
+- Shelter monitoring

--Rescue team operations management
+- Rescue team operations management

--Relief distribution tracking
+- Relief distribution tracking

--Search functionality for all modules
+- Search functionality for all modules

--Dashboard statistics display
+- Dashboard statistics display

--SQL console for executing database queries
+- SQL console for executing database queries

-#🚀 How to Run the Project
+## 🚀 How to Run the Project

 1️⃣ Download or clone the repository